sebjameswml/morph_rsecon24/README.md

 # morphologica_template

 An example project that uses morphologica.
-Demonstrates how you incorporate morphologica into your own program.
+Demonstrates how you incorporate morphologica into your own programs.

+Really, this project is just one `CMakeLists.txt` file containig the commands required to use morphologica and a single target (prog1), which compiles the example program `prog1.cpp`.

-To build and run:
+To build and run the example:

 ```bash
 # Clone this example